Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/folders.md

 permalink: /docs/en-US/adding-a-new-site/folders-and-custom-git/
 ---

 Additional software can be installed via `git` by using the `folders` parameter of a site.
 This lets you specify a subfolder, and clone a git repository into it.
-VVV can also keep that repository up to date.
+VVV can also keep that repository up to date. _This feature requires VVV 3.5.1 or higher._

 For example, here is a WP VIP site, with a platform plugin cloned into place and updated, and a custom `wp-content` folder: